box/developer.box.com/content/guides/applications/app-gallery.md

 <Message>
   # Approval completion

-  Once an approval has been submitted, the partner team at Box will be notified about your request.
+  Once a request for approval is submitted, the partner team at Box will be notified.
 They will follow up with the request to arrange for any testing instructions if needed.
 Similarly, the partner team will also reach out when the application has been published in the App Gallery.